 In December 2011, the FASB issued an accounting standards update requiring additional disclosures about financial instruments and derivatives that are either: (1) offset for balance sheet presentation purposes or (2) subject to an enforceable master netting arrangement or similar arrangement, regardless of whether they are offset for balance sheet presentation purposes.
-In January 2013, the FASB issued an additional accounting standards update related to this topic clarifying that the disclosures would apply only to derivatives, repurchase and reverse repurchase agreements, and securities borrowing and securities lending transactions, each to the extent that they met one of the two conditions provided in the initial accounting standard.
-This guidance will be effective on January 1, 2013, with retrospective presentation of the new disclosures required.
-As this guidance is disclosure-related only and does not amend the existing balance sheet offsetting guidance, the adoption of this guidance will not impact the Company's financial condition, results of operations, or cash flows.
+In January 2013, the FASB issued an additional accounting standards update related to this topic clarifying that the disclosures would apply only to derivatives, repurchase and reverse repurchase agreements, and securities borrowing and securities lending transactions, each to the extent that they met one of the two conditions provided in the initial accounting standards update.
+This guidance was adopted from January 1, 2013, on a retrospective basis for all fiscal periods presented.
+As this guidance is disclosure-related only and does not amend existing balance sheet offsetting guidance, its adoption did not impact the Company's financial condition, results of operations or cash flows.

 In July 2012, the FASB issued an accounting standards update to simplify how entities test indefinite-lived intangible assets for impairment.
 Under this new guidance, an entity is allowed the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of an indefinite-lived intangible asset is less than its carrying value.
 After assessing the circumstances that should be considered in making the qualitative assessment, if an entity determines that the fair value of the intangible asset as compared to its carrying value meets the threshold, it may bypass the existing requirements to perform a full quantitative impairment test on the intangible asset, a test which otherwise would have to be performed annually, at a minimum.
 The guidance was effective during the fourth quarter of 2012.
-The adoption of this guidance did not have an impact on the Company's consolidated financial condition, results of operations or cash flows.
+The Company adopted this guidance from January 1, 2013.
+It did not have an impact on the Company's financial condition, results of operations or cash flows.